ILoveFleetway/ILoveFleetway/README.md

  FLEETWAY IS MY BELOVED HUSBAND<33 (THE REAL FLEET
  .

- OKay so I've realized BUNCH OF People on sonic area (pt) has been taking inspo and my Fleetway quills ideas without asking my permission, i do not wish for it to become trendy and i do not want people to take inspo or copy my idea so please whisper or ask for permission.
+ OKay so I've realized BUNCH OF People on sonic area (pt) has been taking inspo and my Fleetway quills ideas without asking my permission, i do not wish for it to become trendy and i do not want people to take inspo or copy my idea so please whisper or ask for permission.AND DONT COPY MY SKINS OR MY IDEAS OR TAKING INSPO PLEASE

  .
  .